 Proof-of-Concept: A simple GLOSA web-app

-Below, a small application is sketched which allows a mobile web-client to request speed recommendations:
+The app allows a mobile web-client to request speed recommendations:

 - a client requests a speed-advice, submitting its current location, movement speed, and trip-id